![]() |

 Couchettes

-The train normally has two couchette cars with 6 berth compartments.
-You can book a berth in a shared compartment with other passengers, or there's a price for sole occupancy of a whole compartment.
-The couchettes each come with two fresh clean sheets, blanket & pillow.
+The train has several couchette cars each with a side corridor and nine 6 berth compartments.
+You can book a berth in a shared compartment with other passengers, or there's usually a price for sole occupancy of a whole compartment.
+Each couchette comes with two fresh clean sheets, blanket & pillow.
 Complimentary cartons of drinking water are provided.
 There are 4 USB & 2 power outlets under the window in each compartment.
 The compartments convert from bunks at night to seats for morning or evening use.
 There are washrooms & toilets at the end of the corridor.
 There are no 4-berths, for sole occupancy of a 6-berth for 4 or 5 people, either pay the 'whole compartment' price or buy 6 tickets whichever is cheaper.

 Seats cars